MattFiler/OpenCAGE/README.md

 # Alien: Isolation Behaviour Modding ToolKit

-### This project unlocks the ability to modify AI behaviours in Alien: Isolation with two tools:
+### This project unlocks the ability to modify AI behaviours and game configurations in Alien: Isolation with two tools:

-* **PackagingTool**, a program built to import and export behaviour trees from the game as well as provide a GUI for editing some game attributes.
+* **PackagingTool**, a program built to import and export behaviour trees from the game as well as provide a GUI for editing game attributes.
 * **LegendPlugin**, a plugin for Brainiac Designer that enables the functionality to read behaviour trees from Alien: Isolation.

 ## Getting started